 NAM is a 50-50 joint venture between Shell and ExxonMobil and faces huge damages claims because of the earthquakes in Groningen province which have been caused by the extraction of natural gas.

-In its bookkeeping, Shell is reducing the value of its interest in NAM to zero in response to the Dutch government deciding to completely stop gas extraction in Groningen in the coming years, RTL Nieuws reports.
+In its bookkeeping, Shell is reducing the value of its interest in NAM to zero in response to the Dutch government deciding to cin the coming years, RTL Nieuws reports.

 Dutch petroleum company NAM is responsible for gas extraction in Groningen.
 NAM is owned half by Shell and half by ExxonMobil.
 Depreciating its shares in NAM is costing Shell 244 million dollars, according to RTL.